Import work items from an Excel file

 If the other cost rate (OtherCostRate) is specified in the spreadsheet, it's recommended

-to also include the OtherConv and OtherUnits columns.
+to include also the OtherConv and OtherUnits columns.
 If the other sell rate column (OtherSellRate) is not included in the spreadsheet as recommended, then this rate will be equal to the other cost rate. |

 |